 Ties will count for Pool Play games – extra innings will not be played in pool play.
 In the event of a tie after 6 inning and/or time limit for elimination games – The next inning will start with one out and the last batted out will start at 2nd base.
 This will be the structure for each new inning that is required until the game is won.
 DURING POOL GAMES, TIME RUNS OUT WITH TEAMS TIED, GAME ENDS IN A TIE.

 In the event of a rain out where the games cannot be made up, winners will be declared based on highest seed from pool play that advanced the furthest, either in pool or bracket play.
 No refunds after 2 games have been played.
 In the event of rain where 2 pool games cannot be played, 1 pool game will determine seeding into bracket games.
 In the event of inclement weather where pool games are impacted and all scheduled games cannot be played, the top 1st and 2nd seeds of each bracket will be assigned to the championship games (assuming bracket games are to be played).
 As a last resort if where Sunday games cannot be played at all, trophies will be awarded to the top 2 seeds or the top 2 remaining teams.
 For example, if the 1st seed played a bracket game and was upset by the 4th seed, however the next round of games are rained out, the 4th seeded team became one of the top two teams remaining and would be awarded a trophy.
+Another example is if age groups have more than one bracket, Gold, Silver, Bronze and bracket games cannot begin, then the top seeds will be declared winners.
+To further clarify, an age group with 2 brackets will result with Seeds 1 and 2 at the Gold and Silver Winners and Seeds 3 and 4 will be declared runner-ups even if the brackets show otherwise.
 The format may be changed to lesser time limits or fewer innings to complete the tournament.
 Coaches and players accept these conditions when entering the tournament.
 RAIN: In the event of rain, lightning or light failure a game is considered complete after 3 innings have been played (or 2½ if the home team is ahead at that time).
 If pool games are not completed, awards will be not be issued.

 In case of inclement weather and game formats are changed to get the games in, then RBI Tournaments reserves the right to implement the following:(A) Reduced game times(B) Implement 1 pool game to seed then move to bracket play.
 If for some reason a team played 2 games, then the first game will count toward the bracket play and second game will not count.
 Based on how many teams are participating in particular age group, a team that has already played their pool game(s), may be asked to play an additional pool game to ensure all teams play at least one game.
 The team being asked to play this additional pool game, it will not count toward their bracket and/or standings.(C) RBI Tournaments reserves the right to implement drop dead time limits.
 This means once the time limit runs out, the game is over.
 Home team will not bat last.
 No new inning may start after the time limit elapses.
 The time begins from the time of the first warm-up pitch of the game to the last out of an inning.
 Games can go into extra innings as long as the time limit has not expired.
 Pool play games can end in a tie.
 If we do play with a drop dead time limit, the game will end at the designated time and the result will be the score regardless of where we are in the game.
 We will not revert back to any previous full inning.
 Intentionally delaying a game is considered unsportsmanlike conduct and will not be tolerated.
 No pitching changes during the last inning as the new pitcher must enter at the top of the inning.
 No coach or mound visits during the last inning.
 If the umpire perceives the game is being delayed, he will add the time back on the clock and the coach will be subject to ejection for the game as well as the next game.